List of MeSH codes

 Physiological diversity and its ecological implications.
 Blackwell Science, Oxford, U.K. x + 241 pp. Tracy, C. R.; J. S. Turner ...
 The respiratory system protects itself against damage by warming the incoming air to 80-90 degrees Fahrenheit before it reaches ...
 Cold stress is physiologically combated by shivering, accumulation of body fat, circulatory adaptations (that provide an ... and leaf of branch breakage are rather common phenomena, that plants have to accommodate.
 In the more extreme cases, plants can ...

 Gastropods have open circulatory system and the transport fluid is hemolymph.
 Hemocyanin is present in the hemolymph as the ...
 The respiratory protein in almost all gastropods is hemocyanin, but one freshwater pulmonate family, the Planorbidae, have ...
 This process is unrelated to the coiling of the shell, which is a separate phenomenon.
 Torsion is present in all gastropods, ...
-The effects of torsion are primarily physiological; the organism develops an asymmetrical growth, with the majority occurring ...
+The effects of torsion are primarily physiological.
+The organism develops by asymmetrical growth, with the majority of growth ...

 ... circulatory and respiratory health, gender and health, genetics, human development, infection, musculoskeletal health, diabetes ...
 A recent phenomenon, systems biology, is the result of the merger of molecular and cell biology with systems and control theory ... physiological and molecular levels.
 In Quebec, McGill has established the Centre for Nonlinear Dynamics in Physiology and ...
 Certain types of problems and phenomena are so complex that they are not easily studied or understood through the lens of one ...